Cyber Security Awareness Training for Employees

 Social Media Security

-With social media being a prime target for cybercriminals, this course helps employees protect their personal and professional accounts from hackers and scams.
+With social media being a prime target for cybercriminals, this free cyber security awareness training helps employees protect their personal and professional accounts from hackers and scams.

 - Benefit: Strengthens social media account security.